GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/5400_DE_Additive_analysis/README.md

-# Perform additive gene expression analysis for filtered 5,400 loci
+# Perform additive gene expression analysis using the 5,400 loci without mapping bias
 These analyses were performed to answer Pam's question during my PhD defense

 ## 1. DE analysis of 5,400 loci between Tdu and Tpr